 Portfolio turnover may vary from year to year, as well as within a year.
-High turnover rates may result in comparatively greater brokerage expenses.
-For the fiscal year/period ended December 31, the Fund's portfolio turnover rate was:
+High turnover rates are likely to result in comparatively greater brokerage expenses.
+The overall reasonableness of brokerage commissions is evaluated by the Subadviser based upon its knowledge of available information as to the general level of commissions paid by other institutional investors for comparable services.